Pulled Pork Burger

 - 3 slices sharp cheddar cheese

-- 2 tbsp barbecue sauce plus extra for topping
+- 2 tablespoons barbecue sauce plus extra for topping

 The Buns